 *** "Courage Continues Mission of Its Founder, Father Harvey: Director of Catholic apostolate to homosexuals discusses challenges and opportunities" (ARTICLE) National Catholic Register's extended interview of Fr.
 Paul Check, director of Courage, in the context of the Courage convention in the summer of 2011.

 "Life on the Rock: Courage" with Fr.
 Paul Check.
 (VIDEO of EWTN TV show with call-in) Includes interview with "Steve", a man with same-sex attraction, who has been drawn into a life of chastity and to deep appreciation for the Church.

 Fr.
 Paul Check.
 "Catholic Answers Live: Hope for Homosexuals" (AUDIO of radio talk and call-in show) Focuses on ministry of Courage.

 Fr.
 John Harvey.
-Founder of Courage and moral theologian who served those with same sex attraction for many decades and is thus the a preeminent authority on the Catholic approach to serving those with same-sex attraction.
+Founder of Courage and moral theologian who served those with same sex attraction for more than five decades and is thus a preeminent authority on the Catholic approach to serving those with same-sex attraction.